Best Neck Gaiters

 Again, the fabric comes into play but also the knitting system.
 Are there two layers or only one?
 This is an important question to have answered as a double-layer will, obviously, provide double the amount of warmth.
 Of course, the argument against that is a single-layer is oftentimes more breathable and lightweight.
 No matter because if a neck gaiter does not deliver warmth, it only becomes a remedy to block the sun and not ideal in the winter.

-The Fabric That Was Used to Craft the Gaiter
+The Fabric of the Gaiter

 A lot of what was said in the previous section was alluding to the fabric.
 The material and fabric that manufacturers use to craft their garments will always play a huge factor, but it seems even bigger for a neck gaiter.
 Let’s start with the two most common fabrics, at least on this list, that are utilized.
 Firstly, is polyester.
 It is no surprise that great neck gaiters utilize polyester fabric, as it is one of the best materials in the world.
 Not only is it high in breathability but it also does a superb job of providing resistance to wind, abrasions and moisture.